 Scary stories and clean river

 All lovers of scary stories and swimming in clean rivers can come to the village of Donje Stative (Lower Goalposts is direct translation) only a few kilometers from Karlovac.
-There is a very popular river beach with the name of the Bloody Mill on the river Dobra, which offers clean, refreshing waters and a rather neat history of nearby building.
+There is a very popular river beach with the name of the Bloody Mill on the river Dobra, which offers clean, refreshing waters and a rather dark history of nearby building, now in ruins.

 The first blood